One of the most fun parts of traveling in Japan is undoubtedly the country’s amazing train network.

 Bypassing Hakone

-Say you’re making a first visit to Japan (your first, but not your last!) and don’t have a ton of time; you want to experience a convenient, tried-and-true itinerary of a few nights Tokyo, a Hakone ryokan stay, and a few nights Kyoto.
+Say you’re making a first visit to Japan (your first, but not your last!) and don’t have a ton of time; you want to experience a convenient, tried-and-true itinerary of visiting Tokyo, Hakone, and Kyoto.
+Over the course of your trip, you’ll spend a few nights in Tokyo, experience a Hakone ryokan stay, and then enjoy a few nights in Kyoto.

 Travel Lightly to Naoshima Island

-For another example: you’ve heard about an “art island” named Naoshima (and suspect that in the not-too-distant future it will take its place alongside Tokyo and Kyoto as a “must-see” on most Japan itineraries) and have decided to detour there between Osaka and Kyoto.
+For another example: you’ve heard about an “art island” named Naoshima and you’ve decided to add it to your “must-see” list on your Japan itinerary.
+You’ll detour there between Osaka and Kyoto.

 See a sample trip featuring Naoshima.